 P.O. — Purchase orders that guarantee a volume of goods to be bought before certain time frame.

 This guy loves breadboarding!
-Every connected hardware device today requires electronics backend and there are tonnes of hardware solutions available for end use and prototyping, however a basic knowledge of how all the individual hardware blocks affect the device as a whole and how to quickly pick up existing blocks and build a hardware POC which runs the final code is very important.
-She can also design prototype PCB’s for testing the code framework on scalable electronics system.
+Every connected hardware device today requires electronics back-end and there are tonnes of hardware solutions available for end use and prototyping, however a basic knowledge of how all the individual hardware blocks affect the device as a whole and how to quickly pick up existing blocks and build a hardware POC which runs the final code is very important.
+He can also design prototype PCB’s for testing the code framework on scalable electronic system.
 However the changes in the physical form and shape of the PCB can be taken care of by a mass manufacturer under the constrains given by the electronics design and industrial design team.

 Industrial designer by degree, this one can sketch concepts which look no less than photo realistic renders when it comes to detailing, forms and proportion.
 Above all the concept creator must have strong understanding in the manufacturing processes of the industry and knowledge on materials available and their characteristics.